rubrikinc/rubrik-sdk-for-go/docs/quickstart.md

 #### Accessing the Built-in Sample Code

-To help accelerate development the Rubrik SDK for Python source contains many files containing common activities often performed against a Rubrik cluster.
+To help accelerate development the Rubrik SDK for Go source contains many files containing common activities often performed against a Rubrik cluster.
 Sample code may be found on the [Rubrik SDK for Go GitHub page](https://github.com/rubrikinc/rubrik-sdk-for-go/blob/master/rubrikcdm/examples_test.go).

 Paste the desired code into a new file, in this case named `samplefile.go`.
 Sample code may be executed using the following syntax